IPDSnelting/velcom/docs/install_docker.md

-# Docker deployment guide
+# Docker installation and deployment guide

-A guide to packaging VelCom as a Docker image using the provided Docker image.
+A guide to packaging and running a VelCom server using the provided Docker image.
+For other ways of installing VelCom, see the [installation overview](install.md).
+This guide does not include the runner.
-Before starting this guide, you should have **built VelCom** according to the [installation overview](install.md).
-You do not need to copy any files around, but the backend needs to be built and the frontend configured and built.

 All commands in this guide should be executed in the repo's base directory unless noted otherwise.
 For example, if you cloned the repo to `~/src/velcom/`, the commands should also be executed from `~/src/velcom`.

-## Recap: Project structure
+## Project structure

 A VelCom instance consists of three main parts: The **frontend**, the **backend** and one or more **runners**.